damian-lis/fluent-blog/_projects/unique-choice.md

 ---
-title: Unique Choice - ecommerce fullstack shop
+title: Unique Choice (during development)
 description: It is an E-Commerce fullstack project with all the functionality that allows you to make purchases.
 date: 02-01-2021
 link: /
 tags:
   - React
-  - Bootstrap
-  - JavaScript
-  - Node
-  - Express
+  - Node/Express
   - MongoDB
   - Stripe
 ---